 This Act does not apply to or in relation to an offence that was committed before 22 January 1971.

-9. Time limit for making a compensation application
+9. Time limit for making compensation application

 (1) A compensation application must be made within 3 years after the date on which —